The Mahabharata (1989 film): Production

 Using an elaborate-yet-minimal set and multi-racial cast from 16 different countries for the film, Brook's Mahabharata stood in contrast with the "opulently religious melodrama" of the 94-episode BR Chopra version of the Mahabharata which aired a year before the Brook-Carrière adaptation appeared on TV.
 Along with one Indian actress, other actors of Caucasian, African, Asian ancestry filled the cast of Brook's version, including Vittorio Mezzogiorno as Arjuna, Sotigui Kouyaté as Bhishma, and Tapa Sudana as both Pandu and Lord Shiva.
+Most of the cast had appeared in the English language version of the play.

+The show was shot at the Joinville Studios near Paris.
+Chloé Obolensky adapted her original sets and costumes for the series.

-While working on the adaptation, Marie-Hélène Estienne travelled across Nepal and India, journeying from Manipur to Kanchipuram, in order to learn of the many different forms of the ancient epic from "Brahmins and writers and dancers and theatre people" across the subcontinent.
+The screenplay was the result of eight years' work by Brook, Carrière and Marie-Hélène Estienne.
+While working on the adaptation, Estienne travelled across Nepal and India, journeying from Manipur to Kanchipuram, in order to learn of the many different forms of the ancient epic from "Brahmins and writers and dancers and theatre people" across the subcontinent.
 Music composer Tsuchitori Toshiyuki remained in India for months on request from Brook to make sure the play would "not use the music which everybody knows".
 Musicians from Iran, Turkey, and Denmark joined the production in order to score musical elements discovered by Tsuchitori, who was particularly influenced by Rabindra Sangeet.

+Release

+The original miniseries aired on Canal+ in France on 24 January 1989, and on Channel 4 in the UK on 9 December.
+The film version premiered at the 46th Venice International Film Festival, and screened later at the New York Film Festival.
+It was released to French theatres on 24 January 1990, and in the United States on 15 February.